Sufganiyot is a Hanukkah jelly-filled doughnut that is made with soft dough, stuffed with strawberry jelly, and topped with powdered sugar.

 Granulated sugar– granulated sugar works best for this recipe, but caster sugar can work as well.

 Water– use room temperature water.

 Eggs- you will need three large eggs, make sure that your eggs are at room temperature.

 Vanilla extract- for extra flavor.

-Brandy or vodka- classic sufganiyot are made with 1 tbsp of either brandy or vodka.
-This step is optional, if you don't have brandy or vodka laying around, you can simply skip this step.
+Brandy or vodka- This step is optional, if you don't have brandy or vodka laying around, you can simply skip this step.

 In a bowl of a stand mixer, add the flour, dry yeast, and sugar.
 Mix with a spoon until combined.
 Add the salt, and mix until combined.

 Cover the bowl with plastic wrap and let the dough rise at room temperature for 1-2 hours or until it’s doubled in size (or even tripled in size).